erikfredner/cv/cv.md

 ### Conference Papers and Invited Talks

 On Scholarly Podcasting \hfill 2022 \
 Center for Spatial and Textual Analysis.
-Stanford, CA.
+Stanford, California.

 Counting on _The Norton Anthology of American Literature_ \hfill 2022 \
 DH Unbound.
 ACH & CSDH|SCHN.

 Counting on Literature \hfill 2021 \
 University of Virginia.
-Charlottesville, VA.
+Charlottesville, Virginia.

 Length & Weight \hfill 2021 \
 Universitatea Lucian Blaga.
 Sibiu, Romania.

 Introduction to Computational Text Analysis in Python \hfill 2021 \
 Center for Spatial and Textual Analysis.
-Stanford, CA.
+Stanford, California.

 New Histories of Quantitative and Computational Methods \hfill 2021 \
 MLA 2021.
-Toronto.
+Toronto, Canada.

 Citizenship at Scale \hfill 2020 \
 C19 2020.
-University Park, PA.
+University Park, Pennsylvania.

 Typicality in the US Novel \hfill 2020 \
 DH 2020.
 Ottawa, Canada.

 Introduction to Computational Text Analysis in Python \hfill 2020 \
 Center for Spatial and Textual Analysis.
-Stanford, CA.
+Stanford, California.

 Presider, Models of Enlightenment Knowledge \hfill 2020 \
 MLA 2020.
-Seattle, WA.
+Seattle, Washington.

 Modeling Hawthorne's Concept of the Nation \hfill 2020 \
 MLA 2020.
-Seattle, WA.
+Seattle, Washington.

 Microgenres\hfill 2019 \
 DH 2019.
 Utrecht, Netherlands.

 The Statistical Imaginations of Hamlin Garland and Henry James\hfill 2018 \
 Graduate Colloquium.
-Stanford, CA.
+Stanford, California.

 Average, American: Reformism and Statistics in _Jason Edwards_ \hfill 2017 \
 Consortium on the Novel.
-Stanford, CA.
+Stanford, California.

 The Type of the Average \hfill 2017 \
 Working Group on the Novel.
-Stanford, CA.
+Stanford, California.

 Reading the Norton Anthologies \hfill 2017 \
 DH 2017.
 Montréal, Canada.

 Reading Norton Anthologies \hfill 2016 \
 SyncDH.
-Santa Barbara, CA.
+Santa Barbara, California.

 Standing Underneath: Melville, Confidence, Testimony \hfill 2016 \
 Berkeley-Stanford Conference.
-Berkeley, CA.
+Berkeley, California.

 Fallible and Unreliable Narration in _The Sound and The Fury_ \hfill 2015 \
 Narrative and Narrative Theory.
-Stanford, CA.
+Stanford, California.

 Another Castle: The Stolen Princess Narrative in Literature and Videogames \hfill 2015 \
 Infinite Possibilities.
-Stanford, CA.
+Stanford, California.

 Virality \hfill 2015 \
 DH 2015.
 Sydney, Australia.